The distinct beauty of Upper House & Spa is not just the product of its geographic location...

 THE FARM HOUSE IS NOT THE OLDEST BUILDING ON THE ESTATE

-Built respectively in the 18th and 19th centuries, the Farm House itself and its two nearby dwellings (the Long Barn and Hayloft) are therefore not the oldest buildings on the estate.
+Built respectively in the 18th and 19th centuries, the Farm House itself and its two nearby dwellings (the Black Hill Barn and Starlight Cottage) are therefore not the oldest buildings on the estate.
 But they took shape as the Marquess of Abergavenny was remodelling his very large estate.
 The rare and picturesque Welsh toilet, a small stone building with a stone roof, is instructive of living conditions in those times.
 The grounds were sold to the tenant by the Marquess of Abergavenny in the early 20th century and the property became known as Upper House Farm.
 The property was only connected to the national grid in 1969.

 In the upper fields, you will discover the remains of what used to be a small stone cottage last inhabited over 100 years ago: Elsie’s Cottage.
 It is named after the healer Elsie.
 Its location, overlooking the whole of Herefordshire, is magical.
 You will certainly enjoy picnicking near the neighbouring water streams.